 Using our Adidas example from earlier, here is what the Adidas store page on Cashback Monitor looks like.
 American gives five points per dollar, but I don’t really have American AAdvantage miles, so that’s of no interest to me.
 However, using the Chase Chopping Portal with my Freedom card is actually the best option as it gives 5 points per dollar.

-I love to use portals to keep points from expiring.
 Nothing makes me crazier than having points expire, but shopping portals are a great way to keep this from happening.
-Since any account activity typically extends the expiration of the points or miles, earning just a single point through a shopping portal works.
+Since any account activity typically extends the expiration of the points or miles, earning just a single point through a shopping portal counts as activity.
 I have 7,579 American AAdvantage miles, but I rarely fly American.
 In order to keep them from expiring, I typically use AAdvantage eShopping once every 18 months.

-Many of the airline shopping portals have button extensions for browsers.
-While I don’t like to clutter my internet browser, it allows you to activate the specific portal once you’re already on the merchant website.
-For example, you go to adidas.com instead of a shopping portal first, a pop up will appear asking if you would like to activate the shopping portal.
+While I don’t like to clutter my internet browser, it allows you to activate the specific portal once the merchant website has been loaded.
+For example, you go to Adidas.com instead of a shopping portal first, a pop up will appear asking if you would like to activate the shopping portal.

 Shopping portals are a no-brainer when it comes to earning extra points and miles toward free travel.
 Taking a few extra minutes before making online purchases can add up quickly, resulting in thousands of extra points over time.

-These points and miles can be stacked, too, as the points and miles earned with your credit card will also be earned, so you’re earning double (or more) for every purchase.
+These points and miles can be stacked, too.
+The points and miles earned with your credit card will also be earned, so you’re earning “double” for every purchase.

 Using websites like Cashback Monitor can also make it easier to figure out the best ways to maximize your earnings.

-Start giving the different shopping portals a try before doing any online shopping to earn extra points and miles toward free travel.
+Start giving the different shopping portals a try before doing any online shopping to earn extra points and miles.